 I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

-It makes a lovely little gift in dark amber bottles with a personalized label, and it only will take about an hour total: 10 minutes to order supplies, 15 minutes to make the extract, a few seconds per day to shake jars, and another 10 minutes to fill and label your little bottles.
+It makes a lovely little gift in dark amber bottles (found on Amazon) with a personalized label, and it only will take about an hour total: 10 minutes to order supplies, 15 minutes to make the extract, a few seconds per day to shake jars, and another 10 minutes to fill and label your little bottles.